 Scott Wood, Ph.D.

-Dr. Wood leads numerous projects around research and development of scoring engines for Pacific Metrics, including psychometric training, validation, and monitoring.
+Dr. Wood leads numerous projects around research and development of scoring engines for Pacific Metrics, including psychometric training, validation, monitoring, and statistical analysis.

 Teresa E. Walker, Ph.D.